-His fairness and generosity have always struck a chord with the Scots for thousands of years and to this day they still remain important aspects of how we treat others.
-Anyone who has visited Scotland can vouch that this co-operative spirit is still alive here today.
+He has struck a chord with the Scots for thousands of years and to this day and anyone who has visited Scotland can vouch that his spirit is still alive here today.
 If you’re lost, there’s always someone there happy to point you in the right direction.
 In fact, Scotland is known around the world for its incredibly warm welcome and friendliness.
 It’s one of the many things that keeps people coming back to visit.

-His desire to help those who are less fortunate is also embodied in the many social enterprises that are thriving across Scotland.
+Scotland's desire to help those who are less fortunate is highlighted in the many social enterprises that are thriving across the country.
 You only have to look at the amazing success of companies like Social Bite, who are pioneering charitable causes in an unprecedented way.
 They’re not the only ones, as Scotland is home to more than 5,600 social enterprises, with approximately 300 new enterprises starting up every year.
-All these incredible companies are dedicated to providing an ethical and more sustainable way of doing business and working towards helping those less fortunate and creating a fairer world.
+All these incredible companies are dedicated to providing an ethical and more sustainable way of doing business and working towards creating a fairer world.

 Despite the fact that St Andrew has stood as Scotland’s patron saint for so many years, it wasn’t until the 18th century that the popular celebration of his day became commonplace.
 What might surprise you even more is that the tradition of celebrating on November 30th was not even technically started in Scotland, but by a group of ex-pats in the USA who were keen to reconnect with their Scottish roots.

 It all began with the creation of the ‘St Andrew’s Society of Charleston’ in South Carolina, which was founded in 1729 by a group of wealthy Scottish immigrants.
-The organisation is actually the oldest Scottish society of its type in the world and was set up with one simple premise.
-Their goal was to adhere to St Andrew’s philanthropic beliefs and they became famous throughout the region for their work assisting orphans and widows in that area.
+The organisation is actually the oldest Scottish society of its type in the world.
+They became famous throughout the region for their work assisting orphans and widows in that area.